Check this out:

 -Oregon Fish and Wildlife-

 SPRING CHINOOK: Spring Chinook salmon fishing peaks in the lower river in April and May, while anglers in the upper river above Gold Hill enjoy peak fishing between late May and early July.
-The spring Chinook run this year is expected to be similar in size to the good returns experienced over the last few years.
-For much of the run, non-adipose fin-clipped (wild) spring Chinook must be released unharmed, while adipose fin-clipped (hatchery) spring Chinook may be harvested (almost 10,000 hatchery Chinook returned to Cole Rivers Hatchery last year).
+The Rogue has been flowing much lower and warmer than normal this spring.
+Over 170 spring chinook have returned to Cole Rivers Hatchery by April 22 and anglers are reporting catches in the upper river.
+The spring Chinook run this year is expected to be similar in size last year’s run.
+For much of the run, non-adipose fin-clipped (wild) spring Chinook must be released unharmed, while adipose fin-clipped (hatchery) spring Chinook may be harvested (over 8,600 hatchery Chinook returned to Cole Rivers Hatchery last year).
 Anglers are encouraged to consult the Oregon Sport Fishing Regulations for details.

-SUMMER STEELHEAD: The first summer steelhead begin to arrive around may but fishing usually remains slow until the numbers begin to build in July providing a great opportunity to catch a steelhead during the hot summer months.
-The best summer steelhead fishing occurrs in September and October.
+SUMMER STEELHEAD: The first summer steelhead begin to arrive around May but fishing usually remains slow until the numbers begin to build in July providing a great opportunity to catch a steelhead during the hot summer months.
+The best summer steelhead fishing occurs in September and October.